 It is an important question that what the train street offers you to explore.
 For your information as a tourist, Hanoi is the capital of Vietnam and has the largest international airport in the country.
-The city offers you even so many great local foods, and experiences.
+The city offers you even so many great local foods, bustling night markets, and experiences.
 Nonetheless, I’m gonna tell you the different ones.

 Essential Information for the Introduction of the Street

-People are having their homes in the street, shops to buy every basic things, and coffee shops to have light sips to enjoy the traditions of the land.
+People are having their homes in the street, shops to buy every basic thing, and coffee shops to have light sips to enjoy the traditions of the land.
 What important to know for you as a traveler is that the train street is divided into two.